-- 13. Super Showmanship will be mandatory for all Showman of Showmen contestants.
-Failure to participate will result in the loss of club premiums and exhibitor awards. - All super showman of showmen participants are responsible for securing animals for other contestants to use for their respective specie during the super showman of showmen contest.
+- Super Showmanship will be mandatory for all Showman of Showmen contestants.
+Failure to participate will result in the loss of club premiums and exhibitor awards. - 14.
+Showman of Showmen This contest will consist of only the current year's age division winners Novice, Junior, Intermediate, & Senior.
+Previous winners of Showman of Showmen in a species area will return to the next higher age division.
+Example A Junior division winner wins Showman of Showmen.
+The next year, the exhibitor will be placed in the Intermediate Division and remain in that division until moving up either by age to Senior or by winning Intermediate.
+A Senior winner may return to Senior the following year. - 15.
+All super showman of showmen participants are responsible for securing animals for other contestants to use for their respective specie during the super showman of showmen contest.